Zero Waste Contraceptive

 Unless you would like to have kids in the near future, you need to consider your options for birth control.
 Several methods of birth control exist but here they have been split up in 3 sections.

-A condom is pure waste.
+A condom is nothing but waste.
 You use it and throw it away.
 However, the result of not using a condom can be even more wasteful.
 Think about the risks of STD’s or bringing a kid into the world when you are not ready.

 Condoms are made from liquid latex.
 This is heated to become solid.
 During this, all-natural process, some chemicals called nitrosamines are produced.
 This carcinogenic substance has no immediate health risk but exposing yourself to as few chemicals as possible might be a good idea.
 A few brands that produce condoms without this chemical are: Lovability, Sustain Natural and Glyde.
 These brands are also 100% vegan.

 Condoms are great when you are loving the single life but, when you are committed to one partner you might want to consider the options that are more long term and sustainable.

 Remember to dispose of your condoms in a responsible way.
 Technically, condoms are made out of rubber and can be composted but this takes a very long time.
 A used condom should be thrown away in the garbage.